 Used medical equipment auction locations

 We hold auctions in several major metropolitan areas supported by strong logistical hubs and ports to make shipping your medical equipment a seamless effort.
-View a list of our upcoming used medical equipment auctions in Chicago, Las Vegas, Dallas, and South Florida.
+View a list of our upcoming used medical equipment auctions in Chicago, Dallas, South Florida, and Phoenix.

 Equipment from medical and hospital auctions